psychemedia/storytelling-notes/wightnotes-books.md

 1840
 https://archive.org/details/atopographicala00bretgoog

-Vectis scenery : being a series of original and select views, exhibiting picturesque beauties of the Isle of Wight, with ample descriptive and explanatory letter-press
+Vectis scenery: being a series of original and select views, exhibiting picturesque beauties of the Isle of Wight, with ample descriptive and explanatory letter-press
 Brannon, George
 1840
 https://archive.org/details/vectisscenerybei00bran